ascoderu/lokole/README.rst

    forward them to the appropriate Lokole device.
 2. Send new emails created by Lokole users to the rest of the internet.

+More background information can be found in the `opwen-webapp README <https://github.com/ascoderu/opwen-webapp/blob/master/README.rst>`_.

 System overview
 ---------------